Are there any books I should get to prepare for pregnancy and birth?

 I heard that birth centers only care for “low risk” pregnancies.
 What is “high risk”?

 We believe that pregnancy is normal and that your body knows how to give birth.
-Your age and number of prior pregnancies do not matter to us, as long as you are healthy.
 We can deliver babies after 37 weeks gestation (3 weeks before your due date) and up to 42 weeks gestation (two weeks past your due date).
 However, there are high-risk situations that are not appropriate for out-of-hospital birth.
 We cannot accept clients with twins.
-We cannot do vaginal breech deliveries or vaginal birth after cesarean (VBAC), but we can do your prenatal care until 30-34 weeks.
-Other high-risk situations that are not suitable for a birth center include chronic high blood pressure, diabetes requiring insulin, placenta previa (the placenta is over the cervix), pregnancy induced hypertension/ preeclampisa (aka toxemia), or a medical problem with the baby (heart defect, etc) that will require special care.
+We cannot do vaginal breech deliveries or vaginal birth after cesarean (VBAC), but we can do your prenatal care until 28-30 weeks.
+Other high-risk situations that are not suitable for a birth center include chronic high blood pressure, diabetes requiring insulin, placenta previa (the placenta is over the cervix), pregnancy induced hypertension/ preeclampisa, or a medical problem with the baby (heart defect, etc) that will require special care.
 If you have a question about your “risk status” feel free to call and speak with a midwife about your personal concerns.

 If I come to The Birth Center for my prenatal care, can I still get an ultrasound?